 Section 23 of the 2018 Act requires the Scottish Ministers to review the operation of group procedure as soon as practicable after the end of five years from its commencement (i.e. after 31 July 2025) so it may be that opt-out procedure is considered as part of this statutory review.
-It also seems possible that the SCJC begin to consider rule reform in relation opt-out procedure.
-Introducing rules for an opt-out procedure would be the most significant development; however it is unlikely to be fully implemented within the next year.
+That would be the most significant development; however it would be unlikely to be implemented in the next year.
 The experience of opt-out competition claims before the CAT is likely to inform, at least to some degree, whether Scotland will proceed to adopt an opt-out procedure in the future.